PombertLab/SYNY/README.md

 In pairwise genome alignments, repetitive regions (such as telomeres/subtelomeres) can produce more than one alignment for a given locus.
 In the above figure, a bit of extra noise is added to the figure (as thin criss-crossing lines) due to these repetitive segments.
 As a rule of thumb, repetitive segments are easier to spot in dotplot-like figures (see [Dotplots](https://github.com/PombertLab/SYNY?tab=readme-ov-file#Dotplots) section below).

 #### Barplots
-Barplots highlighting colinear genome segments will be generated with [paf_to_barplot.py](https://github.com/PombertLab/SYNY/blob/main/paf_to_barplot.py) and [matplotlib](https://matplotlib.org/)  from [minimap2](https://github.com/lh3/minimap2) pairwise genome alignments (`.mmap.`) and from protein clusters identified with SYNY (e.g. `.gap_0.`).
+Barplots highlighting collinear genome segments will be generated with [paf_to_barplot.py](https://github.com/PombertLab/SYNY/blob/main/paf_to_barplot.py) and [matplotlib](https://matplotlib.org/)  from [minimap2](https://github.com/lh3/minimap2) pairwise genome alignments (`.mmap.`) and from protein clusters identified with SYNY (e.g. `.gap_0.`).

 ##### Example of a barplot generated from minimap2 PAF files using defaults settings:
 <p align="left">
   <img src="https://github.com/PombertLab/SYNY/blob/main/Images/WM276_vs_JEC21.mmap.barplot.19.2x10.8.Spectral.png">
 </p>

-In these plots, colinear regions found between the compared genomes are highlighted by colored rectangles.
+In these plots, collinear regions found between the compared genomes are highlighted by colored rectangles.
 By default, these rectangles are color-coded based on the contigs/chromosomes of the query.
 The above barplot image was generated using the Spectral color palette from [seaborn](https://seaborn.pydata.org/tutorial/color_palettes.html) (set as default in SYNY).
 This palette can be replaced using the `--palette` command line switch; <i>e.g.</i> `--palette husl` (see this [URL](https://www.practicalpythonfordatascience.com/ap_seaborn_palette) for a detailed list of available palettes).

 If desired, the barplots can instead be generated using a single monochromatic color with the `--monobar` command line switch; <i>e.g.</i> `--monobar red`.
 If this option is selected, the color-coding legend will be omitted from the plot.